garbageplanet/frontend/README.md

 #### Map actions
 - [ ] editing system for map features with [L.Editable](https://github.com/Leaflet/Leaflet.Editable)
 - [ ] make the map add new markers instead of reloading everything in the current view when map moves
-- [ ] separate click events for draw features that are just created and those thata are saved
-- [ ] fix cancel drawing on Esc key

 ### General coding, coding style, code review
 - [ ] templating with [JavaScript Templates](https://github.com/blueimp/JavaScript-Templates);